nicolevgarduno/nicolevgarduno.github.io/_work/career-experiences.md

 ---
 I have had the opportunity to work at a few companies to showcase my cybersecurity skills.

-I am currently open to internship opportunities where I can highligth my skills in machine learning and security.
+I am currently open to internship opportunities where I can highlight my skills in machine learning and security.

 ### Technology Support Intern at BlueCross BlueShield Alabama